CUTR-at-USF/ontime-performance-calculator/README.md

   - The application takes three arguments
     1. Path to static GTFS zip file
-    2.	‘arrival_time’ or ‘departure_time’.
+    2.	â€˜arrival_timeâ€™ or â€˜departure_timeâ€™.
 This argument tells the application whether to calculate schedule_deviation using           arrival_time or departure_time at each stop
     3. Specify number of records to fetch from database table.
 This argument is optional.
-If it’s not provided, we retrieve all records from the table
+If itâ€™s not provided, we retrieve all records from the table

 Note that this project is currently configured to connect to a SQL Server database, but other relational databases are also supported.